-You’ll need to continue building trust by managing the expectations of your new clients.
+You’ll need to continue building trust by managing client expectations.
 You don’t want them to fly off the handle if (or when) something happens that they haven’t been pre-warned about.

-In this guide, we’re sharing how you can manage a new client’s expectations and set your agency up for long, fruitful and trustworthy relationships with your clients:
+In this guide, we’re sharing how you can manage client expectations and set your agency up for long, fruitful and trustworthy relationships with your clients:

 But before you continue, have a look at our video with agency owner Desiree Martinez on managing and meeting client expectations.